We're updating our terminology in Jira

 Trash for Jira Cloud projects

 As an admin in Jira, you can get rid of projects that you don't need by moving them to trash.
-This won’t affect associated schemes, workflows, issue types, or any content that is shared with other projects.
+This won’t affect associated schemes, workflows, work types, or any content that is shared with other projects.

 Jira and site admins can move company-managed and team-managed projects to trash and restore them.
 Project admins can only move team-managed projects to trash.